 Spire 73 is the rooftop lounge inside the InterContinental Hotel Downtown.
 And yes, the number 73 does mean it’s located on the 73rd floor, making it the tallest open-air bar in the Western Hemisphere.
-We were shocked to learn that too, but either way, it makes for a fantastic setting to drink with coworkers or show off LA to a visiting friend.
+We were shocked to learn that too, but either way, it makes for a nice setting to drink with coworkers or show off LA to a visiting friend.
 There are countless fire features, big mod chairs to sit in, and 360-degree views of LA.
-Grab the slaw-topped burger when you get hungry.
+Grab the slaw-topped burger if you get hungry.

-Located on a hilltop overlooking Hollywood, Yamashiro is an LA classic, with views of LA most restaurants only dream about.
+Located on a hilltop overlooking Hollywood, Yamashiro is an LA classic, with picturesque views of LA that most restaurants can only dream about.
 The 100-year-old Japanese restaurant is admittedly a bit over the top, but that’s exactly why you came here.
 The menu received a big overhaul a few years ago (which was very needed), and if you’re considering another round of those Zen Garden Martinis, the answer is always yes.

 This beach cafe remains pretty touristy, but at the end of the day, eating your meal with your feet in the actual sand is why you’re here.
 The menu reads somewhere between cruise line dinner and community pool snack counter, but in general, everything tastes good and the portions are massive.
 Did we mention your feet are in the sand?